0xProject/0x-monorepo/packages/subproviders/README.md

 A subprovider that enables your dApp to send signing requests to a user's Ledger Nano S hardware wallet.
 These can be requests to sign transactions or messages.

+Ledger Nano (and this library) by default uses a derivation path of `44'/60'/0'`.
+This is different to TestRPC which by default uses `m/44'/60'/0'/0`.
+This is a configuration option in the Ledger Subprovider package.

 ##### Ledger Nano S + Node-hid (usb)

 By default, node-hid transport support is an optional dependency.
 This is due to the requirement of native usb developer packages on the host system.
 If these aren't installed the entire `npm install` fails.
 We also no longer export node-hid transport client factories.
 To re-create this see our integration tests or follow the example below: